intentframe/intentframe/docs/threat-model.md

 1. **Cumulative / stateful policy enforcement** — per-intent evaluation without a session ledger.
 Salami slicing is the primary known gap.
 2. **Lookalike-domain trust** — requires user-specific allowlists to close.
 3. **Enterprise policy governance** — multi-tenant policy management, RBAC, and delegation are not complete.
-4. **Tamper-evident audit logs** — implemented via SHA-256 hash chain (`executor/services/hash_chain.py`).
-Every audit row carries `prev_hash` and `entry_hash`; modifying any historical entry invalidates that entry's hash AND every subsequent entry's chain link. `audit_logger.verify_integrity()` walks the rows to detect tampering. **Not yet implemented:** off-host retention, external signing/notarization, or write-once storage media — the hash chain detects tampering after the fact but does not prevent a local root attacker from rewriting the entire chain.
+4. **Off-host audit retention.** The local SHA-256 hash chain (above) detects tampering *after the fact* but does not prevent a local root attacker from rewriting the entire chain, since the genesis entry is local.
+Off-host log shipping, external signing/notarization, and write-once storage media are not yet shipped.
 5. **External LLM timeout / outage behavior** — fail-stop today (exception, not execution), but not yet wrapped in a controlled BLOCK with proper error reporting.
 6. **First-party tests are not a substitute for third-party audit** — current evidence is first-party tests and code-level validation.
 Independent audit is a future milestone.
 7. **Direct unmanaged agent I/O** — outside the current boundary.